meilisearch/documentation/guides/advanced_guides/faceted_search.md

 To use an attribute as a facet, it **must be declared at indexing time as a faceted attribute**.

 In order to implement the all new facets, we at meilisearch have added a new attribute `attributesForFaceting`.
 With the default value of `Null` it accepts `[String]`.
-It should be noted that passing an empty array will recet all faceting attribute in other words any call to settings with a value for the attribute attributesForFaceting overwrites the currently set faceting attributes.
+It should be noted that passing an empty array will reset all faceting attributes.
+In other words, any call to settings with a value for the attribute `attributesForFaceting` will overwrite the currently set faceting attributes.

 A call to [POST]/indexes/:index_uid/settings should list the currently set facets.